 Will I need to sit an English language test and what level will I need to achieve?

-Generating points for English via an English language test can pose the biggest obstacle to achieving the required number of points (particularly for trades persons applying for a Skilled Independent visa).
+Generating points for English via an English language test can pose the biggest obstacle to achieving the required number of points.

 Have I correctly calculated the number of points I can claim in my Expression of Interest (EOI)?

 By submitting an EOI you are providing critical information about your age, education and qualifications, skills assessment, employment history, English language skills and other personal details which will attribute points and enable the DHA to consider inviting you to apply for a skilled visa for Australia.
 This information needs to be accurate and if you have miscalculated the points claimed in your EOI your application may be refused.